Self ..Great Dividing Range ..Dirt Tracks North ..Centre Bush Tracks ..Farina to Hawker Gate ..Ylalya / O’Grady’s Well ..The Datto’s Last Ride

 My condition for my back and neck deteriorated and I went to see a local GP in January of 2014.
 What followed was a 7 month saga of seeing a different Locum every time I went to the clinic and getting nowhere near the correct medicines.
 I had a Cat-scan done and the principal doctor of our clinic reluctantly referred me to nerve specialist in Adelaide.
 On 4th July 2014 I was put on a waiting list at the Royal Adelaide Hospital for an appointment with a spinal specialist, which, by all accounts, is 3 years of waiting ones turn.

 I battled on with what medicines I had been given.
 The pinched nerve in my neck caused my whole upper body to feel as if I had sunburn.
 I carried on going about my business of getting around and doing things but life was uncomfortable.
+I was using my Staff to counter my balance as this also seemed affected.
+I was having falls.
+Once I tipped my weight at the wrong angle I would fall.
+On occasions I would hurt myself but generally the falls were not too bad.

 Great Dividing Range 2014